ArgentStonecutter/keyboards/jamesdonkey/j2/firmware/README.md

+## Warning: there is apparrently a new version of the J2 that can be identified by the addition of a Win-Mac switch.
+The firmware in the Jamesdonkey repo does not seem to have been updated but I would recommend not trying to use the older version firmware on it.

 # Jamesdonkey J2 experimental firmware

 Added a Mac layer and a backlight layer, and the globe key mod from https://skip.house/blog/qmk-globe-key.